-There has been much speculation concerning Paul’s thorn in the flesh.
-Everything from eye problems to epilepsy, or even an unbelieving wife have been postulated.
+Many speculate about Paul’s thorn in the flesh.
+Everything from eye problems, malaria, migraines, epilepsy, speech disability, or a person have been suggested.

 To keep me from becoming conceited because of these surpassingly great revelations, there was given me a thorn in my flesh, a messenger of Satan, to torment me.